codebytes/sre-devops-platform-eng/slides/Slides.md

 ---

-### Monitoring & Logging

-- Continuous observation of applications and infrastructure.
-- Rapidly detect, address, and prevent issues.
-- Provide insights into system health, usage, and potential bottlenecks.

----

 # Configuration Management

 Configuration Management ensures that system configurations remain consistent and optimized.
 It plays a pivotal role in modern DevOps practices by ensuring smooth deployments, scalability, and system reliability.